SamaritanOC/multi-claw/README.md

 - Pairing codes expire after **1 hour**.
 If approval times out, close MultiClaw, reopen it, and approve the new pairing request before the hour is up.
 - If you do not see a pending device, confirm your gateway URL is correct and that Tailscale is connected on both machines.

-Each window remembers its session between launches — you won't need to log in again unless your token expires.
+Each window remembers its session between launches, you won't need to log in again unless your token expires.

 ## Opening a new window